1. DISEASE/DISORDER:

 Practical Application

 Physicians should have a low threshold for ruling out other serious conditions that also commonly present as LBP.
-As age increases, so does the incidence of lumbar facet pain, resulting in a higher positive predictive value of diagnostic medial branch blocks, resulting in a higher likelihood of positive results and subsequent pain relief with RFA.
-After successful treatment of pain, patients should be encouraged to engage in daily therapeutic spine exercises to maximize function and hopefully prevent relapse of pain.
+The incidence of lumbar facet pain increases with age resulting in a higher positive predictive value of a diagnostic medial branch block and improvement of pain after ablation.
+After successful treatment of pain with an RFA, patients should be encouraged to engage in daily therapeutic spine exercises to maximize function and hopefully prevent relapse of pain.

-New techniques and methods are also being developed to enhance RFA lesion size while preserving safety.
+New techniques and methods are being developed to enhance RFA lesion size while preserving safety.
 Limited literature exists on their efficacy, but two such technologies are water-cooled RFA and multi-tined needles.26, 27, 28 These will hopefully enhance success rates and minimize technical failures.
-Studies are also currently underway on biologics to alter disease progression.
+Studies are also currently underway regarding the use of orthobiologics, which are organic and synthetic materials are used to help cure musculoskeletal diseases.37

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills